AppliedMechanicsLab/ENGN0310/Labs/UniaxialTestingLab.md

   (d) Take a picture of the bar before loading.

-  (c) Stretch the bar to the displacememt of $\delta=20~\rm mm$, record the corresponding force and take a piture of the deformed bar after waiting for 2 minutes.
+  (e) Stretch the bar to the displacememt of $\delta=20~\rm mm$, record the corresponding force and take a piture of the deformed bar after waiting for 2 minutes.

 <center>
 <img src="lab1task31.png" alt="drawing" width="600"/>